pkiw/pkiw.github.io/_pages/BuildAnOFM.md

    border: none!important;
 }
 </style>
 <p style="font-size:22px">The OpenFlexure projects provides all the <a href=" https://openflexure.org/projects/microscope/build"> information</a> needed to build your own OFM.
 If you have any issues during assembly you can turn to the <a href="https://openflexure.discourse.group/"> OF-forum</a>.
-It can be used as a great resource when troubleshooting.
-A slow version of my build-demo is available for download via <a href="https://www.dropbox.com/scl/fi/xj0uitcidchfbmclvc1zt/Videoproj_final.mp4?rlkey=hicxf858efnoanr9dethv52lh&e=1&st=a7kc7svn&dl=0">DropBox</a> (1.1 GB ~2h video with audio).  </p>
+The forum can be used as a great resource when troubleshooting.
+A slow version of my build-demo is available for download via <a href="https://www.dropbox.com/scl/fi/xj0uitcidchfbmclvc1zt/Videoproj_final.mp4?rlkey=hicxf858efnoanr9dethv52lh&e=1&st=a7kc7svn&dl=0">DropBox</a> (1.1 GB 1h 14min video with audio).  </p>
 <table width="100%">
  <tr>
     <td width="43%"><img src="/assets/images/2.2.jpeg" width="100%">